-Indochina under Ho Chi Minh received encouragement and support from
+Indochina under Ho Chi Minh received encouragement and

+Japanese.
 Postwar these same guerrillas would drive out the French and later the Americans.

 Much was claimed for the guerrilla activities of the Chinese Communists in northern China, but the weight of evidence is that the Communists engaged in very little direct action against the Japanese during the Pacific War.
 Instead, the Communists build up their strength in rural areas behind Japanese lines and prepared for the civil war that would inevitably follow the defeat of Japan.

 Netherlands East Indies.
 The Dutch made several attempts